polffreijo/DevilsHunger/Release/README.txt

 Release .exe of Devil's Hunger.
+Audio Files Included.

 Current Release version is in Spanish.